deecewan/neo4j-console/README.md

 A web and command line interface for the Neo4j Graph Database.

 ## Quick Start
 Download and install Neo4j, which can be found [here](https://neo4j.com/download/).
 Then, start the database.

-Configure the `config/default.json` file with the desired port for the webserver to run on, and the username, password and url to your database.
+Configure the `config/default.json` file with the desired port for the webserver to run on and the username, password and url to your database.

 Clone the repository: